AndrewEllis93/Print-Tuning-Guide/README.md

 SuperSlicer natively allows percentages to be entered this way.

 However:
-- Prusa Slicer bases percentages on layer heights instead. *(seriously, why?)*
+- Prusa Slicer bases percentages on layer heights instead.
 - Cura does not allow percentages at all.
 - Other slicers may or may not support this.